Pubertal development, sexual behavior, gender identity and mental health in adolescence

 Aggressive behaviour, violence and mental health in adolescence

 The aim of this research is to study the role of mental disorders in the development of aggression problems and violent behavior during adolescent development, and to produce knowledge about violence risk and aggression management among adolescents with mental disorders.
 In normal population data I research the associations between bullying behaviors and mental health.
-In clinical data the project focuses on gender differences in aggressive behaviors, violence risk assessment in youth, aggression management in adolescent inpatient settings, and copycat phenomenom after school shootings.
-I co-operate with senior researchers from Vanha Vaasa Hospital and Kellokoski hospital as well as from the adolescent forensic network of the EFCAP.
+In clinical data the project focuses on violence risk assessment in youth and aggression management in adolescent inpatient settings.
+My team is also about to start analyzing long-term register follow-up data on adolescent forensic patients.
+I collaborate with an international network of researchers and clinicians in adolescent forensic psychiatry and am involved with research projects of PhD students of other Finnish senior researchers in this field.
 Three academic dissertations have been published in this project.
-Johanna Berg’s dissetation (University of Turku) in 2012 compared treatment in adolescent forensic units and staff’s views of adolescent aggression and its management in adolescent forensic units in four countries.
+Johanna Berg’s dissertation (University of Turku) in 2012 compared treatment in adolescent forensic units and staff’s views of adolescent aggression and its management in adolescent forensic units in four countries.
 Monica Gammelgård’s dissertation (University of Tampere) in 2015 focused on violence risk assessment and violence risk and psychopathology in adolescents in secondary and tertiary level services.
 Svetlana Oshukova’s dissertation in 2017 (University of Helsinki) discussed psychopathic traits and their associations with psychopathology in community, adolescent psychiatric and forensic samples of youth.

 Adolescent mental health epidemiology

-The Adolescent Mental Health Cohort Study is an adolescent mental health survey that comprises a follow-up study among the baseline survey carried out at 2002-3, and a 10 year replication study of the baseline survey.
+The Adolescent Mental Health Cohort and Replication Study is a survey that comprises a follow-up study among the baseline survey carried out at 2002-3, and replication studies of the baseline survey in 2912-13 and 2018-19.
 The survey focuses on epidemiology and risk and protective factors of depression, anxiety, conduct disorder, eating disorders and substance use among adolescents in the normal population.

 Another data used in this branch of research is School Health Promotion Survey data (https://www.thl.fi/fi/tutkimus-ja-asiantuntijatyo/vaestotutkimukset/kouluterveyskysely).
 The researchers have used SHPS data from various data collection years, and are currently also working on time trend data formed in the repeated surveys.